-All classes are held at the Center for Psychiatric Rehabilitation at Boston University; Sargent College, or on-line during parts of 2020-21, and enrolled students have access to various other University resources including the Fitness and Recreation Center.
+All classes are held at the Center for Psychiatric Rehabilitation at Boston University; Sargent College, and enrolled students (not exclusively from BU) have access to various other University resources including the Fitness and Recreation Center.
 See their website for more information. https://cpr.bu.edu/about/